Constitutionality of the FRA

-Wildlife First v Ministry of Forest and Environment
+Wildlife First v Union of India

 The Supreme Court is assessing the constitutional validity of the Forest Rights Act 2006.